Mary Jane McRobert

 Brief Life History of Mary Jane

 When Mary Jane McRobert was born on 12 December 1825, in Maine, United States, her father, Edward McRobert, was 28 and her mother, Abigail Thomas, was 28.
-She married Fenton Andrew Tomlinson in 1842, in Nova Scotia, British Colonial America.
+She married Fenton Andrew Tomlinson in 1842, in Nova Scotia, British North America.
 They were the parents of at least 3 sons and 4 daughters.
 She lived in Portland, Cumberland, Maine, United States in 1860.
 She died on 21 June 1917, in Eureka, Humboldt, California, United States, at the age of 91, and was buried in Eureka, Humboldt, California, United States.

 Photos and Memories (1)